RichelleT/CS50/Harvard's CS50/README.md

 is made as practice whilst i listen to

-the Intro to Computer Science - Python (2018) lecture that can be found at
+the Intro to Computer Science - Python (2018) lecture that can be found either at

 freecodecamp.org YouTube channel